KEY POINTS

 What is an embedded electricity network?

-An embedded electricity network is effectively a contract between the building owners and an energy retailer for the latter to supply power to all of the properties in that development.
-This allows the building owner to buy electricity in bulk from a retailer, then sell it to residents or tenants.
+An embedded electricity network is a private contract between a site operator and an energy retailer to supply power to buildings or homes in a specified area.
+This allows the operator to purchase electricity in bulk and resell it to residents or tenants.

 How do embedded electricity networks work?